On the superposition principle and non-linear response in spin glasses: A phenomenological approach based on the Hamming distance

-Here, $\chi_\mathrm{FC}$ is the field-cooled magnetic susceptibility {\it per spin} when the spin glass is cooled in a magnetic field to the measurement temperature $\Tm$; $N_\mathrm{c}$ is the number of correlated spins [spanned by the spin glass correlation length, $\xi(t,\tw;H)$]; and $H^2$ is the square of the applied magnetic field.\footnote{ Another view of $E_\mathrm{Z}$ (Bert \emph{et al.} \cite{bert:04}) relies on fluctuations in the magnetization of all of the spins.
+where, $\chi_\mathrm{FC}$ is the field-cooled magnetic susceptibility {\it per spin} when the spin glass is cooled in a magnetic field to the measurement temperature $T$; $N_\mathrm{c}$ is the number of correlated spins [spanned by the spin glass correlation length, $\xi_\mathrm{Zeeman}(t,\tw;H)$]

+$\theta$ is the replicon exponent~\cite{janus:17b} (see also Appendix \ref{appendix:scaling}), and $H$ is the applied magnetic field.\footnote{ Another view of $E_\mathrm{Z}$ (Bert \emph{et al.}~\cite{bert:04}) relies on fluctuations in the magnetization of all of the spins.
 They used $E_\mathrm{Z}$ linear in $H$, replacing $N_\mathrm{c}$ with $\sqrt N_\mathrm{c}$, and using the free spin value in place of $\chi_\mathrm{FC}$.
-A very recent investigation of the magnetic field's effect on spin-glass dynamics, Paga \emph{et al.} \cite{zhai-janus:21}, shows that their fit to experiments can also be ascribed to non-linear effects introduced by their use of rather large values of the magnetic field.
-We therefore shall use our Eq.~\eqref{eq:zeeman_energy_def} in our subsequent analysis.} This is the basis underlying the experimental method to determine the coherence length~\cite{joh:99}.
+A very recent investigation of the magnetic field's effect on spin-glass dynamics, Paga \emph{et al.}~\cite{zhai-janus:21}, shows that their fit to experiments can also be ascribed to non-linear effects introduced by their use of rather large values of the magnetic field.
+We therefore shall use Eq.~\eqref{eq:zeeman_energy_def} in our subsequent analysis.}

-\section{\boldmath $\xi_\mathbf{TRM}(t,\tw;H)$ and $\xi_\mathbf{ZFC}(t,\tw;H)$ from experiment}
+\section{\boldmath $\xi_\mathbf{TRM}(t, \tw;H)$ and $\xi_\mathbf{ZFC}(t, \tw;H)$ from experiment}

+In this section we will provide details of the experiments and some theoretical background.
+After that, we will describe the computation of $\xi_\mathbf{TRM}(t,\tw;H)$ and $\xi_\mathbf{ZFC}(t,\tw;H)$ from experiments.